DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Why?
 What would be the purpose of that?

-We're always working towards tests.
+We're always working towards something to do with tests.
 Our tests tomorrow will be showing Pete some programming for that top item, then going through wireframes for all of the behaviors.
-Are these tests the most important tests we can run?
+We decided this by going through a few questions.

+What are we trying to build?
+A web application to help possum teachers.
+What's the most important thing we don't know?
+Exactly what kinds of things we're helping them do.
+Will these tests help us learn more about that?
 Yes.
 Would Analysis Affinity mapping help drive these tests out?
 No. So we don't do it.

-Analysis Paralysis prevented in four sentences.
+There you go.
+Analysis Paralysis prevented in six sentences.

 Step 4 for us is verifying that we're ready to create executable tests for upcoming pieces of work.